gaurav-321/Prank-Bot-for-Discord/README.md

 # Prank-Bot-for-Discord

-🚀 **Project Title:** Prank-Bot-for-Discord 🎉
+## Description

-✨ **Description:** Prank-Bot-for-Discord is a Python-based Discord bot designed to allow users to prank others within a Discord server using two commands: `/prank` and `/stopprank`.
+Prank-Bot-for-Discord is a Python-based Discord bot designed to allow users to prank others within a Discord server using two commands: `/prank` and `/stopprank`.
 This bot provides an engaging way for members to interact in a fun and controlled manner, promoting camaraderie and creativity.

-🚀 **Features:**
+## Features

 - 🎉 `/prank`: Adds a user to the prank list, moves them to a designated channel, and plays an audio file.
 - 🏃‍♂️ `/stopprank`: Removes a user from the prank list and stops the pranking process.
 - 🔧 Easy setup and configuration using environment variables.
 - 🎶 Plays audio files during pranks.

-🛠️ **Installation:**
+## Installation

 To get started with Prank-Bot-for-Discord, follow these steps:

 1. **Clone the repository:**